ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 Check the Results
 -----------------

-With your favourite web browser, open the locally built wiki which should be near where the ardupilot_wiki repo was cloned to
+With your favourite web browser, open the locally built wiki which should be near where the ardupilot_wiki repo was cloned to.
+For instance, open the url file:///C:/Users/your-windows-user-name/ardupilot_wiki/copter/build/html/index.html for Copter if you earlier used git for windows.

 - For Copter look for ``ardupilot_wiki/copter/build/html/index.html``
 - For Plane look for ``ardupilot_wiki/plane/build/html/index.html``